KieranWebDev/FEMentors-eLearningLandingPage/README-template.md

 ### What I learned

-- My first challenge using the Figma design files as a reference.
-It really helped to improve the accuracy of my completed component.

-- A good opportunity to brush up on the fundamentals and get some practice with responsive design and building using mobile-first design
+- This was my first time using the picture element as well as srcset.
+This allowed me to display different images based on the websites screensize.
+A very useful feature, and one I will be sure to use again!

-- I had some trouble getting the background color on the image to closely match the design spec.
-I’m looking forward to seeing how others handled this challenge once I submit my solution.
+- I had some trouble getting the main hero image to play nice and position itself correctly. but some googling and stack overflow came to the rescue.
+I learned about and got some practice with using relative positioning.

+- I used the mobile first approach and am starting to feel much more confident building using this approach.

+- I tried to use CSS variables as much as possible, but I am not sure if I am using them correctly or at least following best practice.
+I will read up about it more and ask the community for feedback before beginning the next project.

 ### Continued development